Mueller Report Shows Trump-Russia Collusion Investigation May Not Be Finished Yet, Ex-CIA Russia Chief Says

 By specifying only that his own investigation “did not establish” a Trump-Russia conspiracy, Mueller “does not preclude the possibility that there could be other investigations” currently uncovering information about Trump’s contact with Russia, according to Hall.

-According to the intelligence site The Cipher Brief, Hall retired from the CIA in 2015 after 30 years, during which time he rose to the most senior level of the Agency’s Clandestine Services.
+According to The Cipher Brief, Hall retired from the CIA in 2015 after 30 years of service, during which time he rose to the most senior level of the agency’s National Clandestine Service.
 He spent much of his career overseeing CIA operations in the Soviet Union, and later Russia, as well as other former Soviet republics.

-In his Post essay, Hall notes that even Attorney General William Barr — who as another Washington Post analysis noted, “buried, misrepresented or ignored” evidence in the Mueller Report to convey the impression that Trump was somehow cleared by Mueller — accepts Mueller’s finding that the Russian government interfered with the 2016 election, and did so “in sweeping and systematic fashion,” the Report says, on Volume One, Page One.
+In his essay, Hall notes that even Attorney General William Barr — who, as another Washington Post analysis claimed, “buried, misrepresented or ignored” evidence in the Mueller report to convey the impression that Trump was somehow cleared by Mueller — accepts Mueller’s finding that the Russian government interfered with the 2016 election.
+The Russians did so “in sweeping and systematic fashion,” the report claims.

-While the Russian interference operation began as an attempt only to “sow discord in the U.S. political system,” Mueller write on Volume One, Page Four, by 2016 the Russian program “evolved” to promote Russia’s “favored candidate Trump” — with Mueller implying that the Russians saw promoting Trump as an effective way to “sow discord.”
+While the Russian interference operation reportedly began as an attempt only to “sow discord in the U.S. political system,” per the Mueller report, by 2016 the Russian program “evolved” to promote Russia’s “favored candidate Trump.”
+Mueller would go on to imply that the Russians saw promoting Trump as an effective way to “sow discord.”

 “This is no time for celebration,” Hall wrote.
 “Putin can be proud of what he has helped bring about in this country: a divided, weakened America.”